Rehanakh/SmartFacialAttendenceSystem-PythonProject/README.md

 - Implemented emotion detection functionality while marking attendance
 - Students can enroll in the courses
 - Students can remove the courses from the enrolled list
+- Student can view attendance history of own

 Each module has its route.py and a common connection.py for database connection.